-Have you found yourself with the perfect tumbler design or jewelry sketch in mind but get stuck deciding if you should use artist resin or casting resin to bring your ideal creation to life?
-We are here to help you determine which resin is just right for you to see your vision come to fruition!
+Have you found yourself with the perfect tumbler design or jewelry sketch in mind but get stuck deciding which resin to use?
+Unsure if you should use artist resin or casting resin to bring your ideal creation to life?
+We are here to help you determine which resin is just right for you.
+Then you can watch your vision come to fruition!

 One of the questions we get asked the most is “What is the difference between artist resin and casting resin (Culture Cast)?”
-There are a few differences between the two resins and once you understand them you’ll be able to decide which one is best to use for your project.
+There are a few differences between the two resins.
+Once you understand them you’ll be able to decide which one is best to use for your project.

-Sometimes deciding between artist resin and casting resin has to do with personal preference but more often it has to do with which one is best suited to the project you have in mind.
-Both resins are FDA compliant and VOC free but you’ll need to keep in mind the thickness of the pour you are planning and the durability of your final product when choosing which resin to use.
+Sometimes deciding between artist resin and casting resin has to do with personal preference.
+However, more often it has to do with which one is best suited to the project you have in mind.
+Both resins are FDA compliant and VOC free but you’ll need to keep in mind the thickness of the pour you are planning.
+Also think about the durability of your final product when choosing which resin to use.

 Artist Resin is made for pours that are less than ¼” thick and is ideal for projects such as resin art, countertops, serving trays, geodes, glitter tumblers, and marble paint tumblers.
 The possibilities are nearly endless but remember to think thin when you are using Artist Resin.
 Artist Resin is also very hard and durable which makes it perfect for items that will see much use.
 It is heat resistant up to 500 degrees F and is also highly UV resistant.
 The durability and shininess of Artist Resin also makes it an excellent top coat for projects that are thicker and will need to be done using casting resin.
 Artist Resin will produce a crystal-clear, glass-like finish that enhances and protects your artwork!
 If you are looking for more information on working with Artist Resin, we have a whole post on the best way to shape it!